djselzlein/djselzlein.github.io/_posts/2017-11-04-spring-websocket-rabbitmq.md

 ### Client

-We first add depedencies for establishing websocket connections in the client side.
+We first add dependencies for establishing websocket connections in the client side.
 These are Sock.js and Stomp Javascript libraries:

 {% highlight xml %}
 <dependency>